tuananhnguyenus/MLClassification/README.md

 # MLClassification
-This code is to provide the abstraction and implementation for the classification methods
+This code is to provide the abstraction and implementation for the classification methods: decision tree, random forest, kmeans, rnn and lstm.